fkie-cad/nvd_json_bot/README.md

 ## Non-Endorsement Clause

 This project uses and redistributes data from the NVD API but is not endorsed or certified by the NVD.

+## Acknowledgements

+The FKIE would like to thank the [National Institute of Standards and Technology](https://www.nist.gov/) and [MITRE Corporation](https://www.cve.org/) for providing the security community with the datasets that this bot uses.

+The development of this source code is funded by the [German Federal Ministry of Defence](https://www.bmvg.de/en).